 What is the definition of Customer Success Management?

-The operational role of Customer Success Management includes participation in technology product design to create the tools that your customers need.
+The operational role of a fully realized Customer Success Management team includes participation in technology product design to create the tools that your customers need.
 It’s about working with Marketing to find the right kinds of leads, the ones that Sales can bring into the company to become first-tier high-value assets.
 Through on-boarding and training, the CSM group ensures that all customers are fully engaged and getting the value that they expect.
 At every point, the team collects, analyzes and then uses data to make the customers’ experience of the company a seamless, consistent whole.

 From Customer Success Definition to Design